ʻAnianiau: Description

 The 'anianiau is a brightly plumaged yellow bird and at 10 cm in length, the smallest Hawaiian honeycreeper.
 The ʻanianiau has a slightly curved bill and a mass of about 10 g.
 The plumage of the female is more uniform and has a duller yellow-green color than the male's bright yellow.
 Its call is a pair of notes, tew-weet, while its song is a trill of wee-see, wee-see, wee-see.

 Habitat

 ʻAnianiau are found in mesic and wet forests at elevations above 600 m.
 The highest densities occur above 1100 m.
 Dominant tree species in its habitat include koa (Acacia koa), ʻōhiʻa lehua (Metrosideros polymorpha), ʻōlapa (Cheirodendron trigynum), and lapalapa (C. platyphyllum).

 Diet

 The ʻanianiau mainly feeds on nectar from the flowers of plants such as ʻōhiʻa lehua (Metrosideros polymorpha), ʻōhelo (Vaccinium spp.), and ʻalani (Melicope spp.).
 It will also take arthropods from trees, shrubs, or vines.

 Breeding

 The ʻanianiau breeding season ranges from February to June.
-The female makes a small cup-shaped nest of twigs and lichens in an ʻōhiʻa tree.
+Both male and female have the ability to create a small cup-shaped nest of twigs and lichens in an ʻōhiʻa tree.
 Typically, three eggs are laid.
 The small yellow chicks leave the nest in three weeks, but while in the nest they are fed on a mainly protein diet of caterpillars.